 Many people only associate the risk of asbestos with specific jobs such as miners and those in building trades.
 However, asbestos is a material that was used for a long time for a range of different construction purposes.
-This means that it can still be found in many offices, warehouses and other workplaces today.
+This means that it can still be found in many offices, warehouses, workplaces and other commercial premises today.

 So no matter where you work there may be a risk of encountering asbestos.
 If it is not something you know very much about this might seem like a worrying prospect.
 So here are some of details you need to know about asbestos at work.

 It might be the case that asbestos is nothing to you but a scary word, so let’s cover the basics.
 Asbestos is naturally occurring material with an extremely versatile array of uses, which meant it was utilised extensively through the 1960s to the 1980s.
 While health risks were identified a long time before, some types of asbestos were still being used until an outright ban in 1999.